article banner

 class TestTest { @Test fun test1() = runTest { assertEquals(0, currentTime) delay(1000) assertEquals(1000, currentTime) } @Test fun test2() = runTest { assertEquals(0, currentTime) coroutineScope { launch { delay(1000) } launch { delay(1500) } launch { delay(2000) } } assertEquals(2000, currentTime) } }

 Let's get back to our functions, where we loaded user data sequentially and simultaneously.
 With runTest, testing them is easy.
-Assuming that our fake repository needs 1 second for each function call, sequential processing should take 2 seconds, and simultaneous processing should take only 1.
-Thanks to the fact we are using virtual time, our tests are immediate, and the values of currentTime are precise.
+Assuming that our fake repository needs 1 second for each function call, synchronous processing should take 2 seconds, and asynchronous processing should take only 1.
+Again, thanks to the fact we are using virtual time, our tests are immediate, and the values of currentTime are precise.

 Since it is an important use case, let's see a full example of testing a sequential function with all required classes and interfaces: